 And what’s the relationship of the station with the city?

 All these questions are answered through this innovative delivery of historical information via a QR Code.

 The new Ayr campus of the University of the West of Scotland is modern, fresh and has four levels of twisting and connecting corridors.

 With this in mind they asked me to create an audio map of the campus.

 Supported by the campus WiFi system I created a multilingual audio guide that students and visitors can access, via their mobile internet devices, to find their way around the campus in their respective language.

 The services offers three languages: English, German and Spanish (reflecting the demographic of the student body).

 It also gives the user the option of ‘Audio Only’ (data light) or ‘Audio With Pictures’ (data heavy) to better aid their navigation and bandwidth requirements.

-The Philiphaugh Salmon Centre asked us to create for them an infrastructure to support their preexisting audio tour.
+The Philiphaugh Salmon Centre asked me to create for them an infrastructure to support their preexisting audio tour.